 Senior Anthony Brown asked sophomore Marlena Milshteyn to prom with a creative poster having to do with her passion for music.

 Milshteyn is an active vocalist in multiple music programs at school.
-This is her second year in the A-Ladies acapella group as well as the choir program.
-Last year she was in the freshaires choir, this year moving up to Trebelaires choir.
+This is her first year in the A-Ladies a cappella group as well as the choir program.
+Last year she was in the Freshaires choir, this year moving up to Trebelaires choir.
 Her love for music, singing and choir were incorporated into the promposal.

 Brown, as well as anyone else, knows Milshteyn passion for music, hence the creative poster.
 The poster included musical terms and symbols used in sheet music.
 Each symbol fit perfectly into the clever message.
 The sign read, “I’ve had to SCALE this back, you’re my FORTE so I hope this is CLEF-ER enough, prom?”